EricFecteau/rust-data-analysis/src/4_stats/1_summary.md

 # Summary statistics

 Summary statistics are the basic tools of data analysts.
 This chapter will demonstrate how to do all the simple summary statistics using Polars.
+You can run this section using `cargo run -r --example 4_1_1_summary`.

 > [!IMPORTANT]
 > **Reminder**: The "income" variable is synthetic (random value between £10,000 and £100,000).
 This means that the distribution will not provide real-world summary results.